AL0YSI0US/BURNOUT/catalysts.md

-What are catalysts for burnout?
+# What are some of the possible catalysts for burnout?

-Perfectionism
+- Perfectionism
-Overworking
+- Overworking
-Low Sel-esteem
+- Low Self-esteem
-Rejection sensitivity & stron emotions
+- Rejection sensitivity
+- Strong emotions
-Hyperfocus
+- Hyperfocus
-Fluctualting energy levels
+- Fluctuating energy levels
 - sleep
 - excercise
 - safety
 - diet
-Embarassment
+- Embarassment
-Chasing high standards
+- Chasing high standards
-- adulting
+- "Adulting"
-- punctuality
+- Punctuality
-- hiding sensitivities
+- Hiding sensitivities
-- keeping everything spotless
+- Keeping everything spotless
-- following hour long []or more] routines
+- Following hour long [or more] routines
-- making meals from scratch
+- Making meals from scratch
-- commiting to events we dont want to attend
+- Commiting to events or social engagements we dont actually want to attend
-- putting others first
+- Putting others first